glyif/simple_shell/README.md

   #### execute file input and output

   * ``ssize_t read_textfile(char *filename, size_t letters)``

+  	reads text file and writes to stdout
   * ``int trunc_text_to_file(char *filename, char *text_content)``

+  	truncates text to file for history list

 * ``free.c``

   #### functions to free up all linked list and buffers

   * ``int freeall(arg_inventory_t *arginv)``

+  	function to execute all free functions
   * ``int free_environ(env_t *head)``

+  	frees custom environ linked list
   * ``int free_history(history_t *head)``

+  	frees history linked list
   * ``int free_alias(alias_t *head)``

+  	frees alias linked list

 * ``getline.c``

   #### custom getline

   * ``ssize_t _getline(char **buffer, size_t *limit)``

+  	custom getline reads one char at a time and writes to a buffer one at a time
   * ``int _filemode(int fd)``

+  	checks the st_mode that the shell is being executed from either from terminal or pipe

 * ``help.c``

   #### functions to print help information on each function
+  These functions write the help builtins help text to stdout.
+Each function is named after the help text that it writes.

   * ``void h_exit(void)``
   * ``void h_monalisa(void)``